morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/CSS.md

 ## Coupling

-All these *practices* are meant to help developers easily locate and modify code.
+All these *practices* above are meant to help developers easily locate and modify code.
 If there is a HTML class then it should be a same name SCSS mixin.

 For example, if in the browser's web inspector we have a `<body class="home">` then we should have an `scss/pages/home.scss` mixin.
 For a `<header class="header">` we should have a `scss/parts/header.scss` mixin.